xenondevs/Docs/docs/nova/addon/resourcepack/build-logic.md

 depending on the server configuration.
 In-memory resource pack generation is implemented using [JIMFS](https://github.com/google/jimfs) and is the reason why all file access runs over `java.nio.Path` instead of `java.io.File`.
-You can resolve any file using `resourcePackBuilder.resolve(ResourcePath)`.
+You can resolve any file using `ResourcePackBuilder#resolve`.

 ### Retrieving `PackTaskHolder` instances